WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    confused with a signature.
 That may be just the `rsaEncryption` OID from
    {{?RFC8017}}.
 2. Use the same format as TLS's signatures, specified in Section 4.4.3 of
-   {{?I-D.ietf-tls-tls13}} , with a context string that's specific to this use.
+   {{?I-D.ietf-tls-tls13}}, with a context string that's specific to this use.

 The specification also needs to define which signing algorithm to use.
-I expect to define that as a function from the key type, instead of allowing attacker-controlled data to specify it.
+It currently specifies that as a function from the key type, instead of allowing attacker-controlled data to specify it.

 ### Retrieving the certificate {#certificate-chain}